Pocket Books: A Publishing Innovator

 Before long, Pocket Books would published various genres, science-fiction, television adaptations, sports, astrology, and horror.
 You name it, they’ve released it.

 The advent of the sexy romance revolution came in the 1970s.
 Because of this, Pocket Books would release their own historical romance novels and bodice rippers.
 Purity’s Passion by Janette Seymour (aka John Michael Butterworth) was published in 1977.
 It sold millions of copies.
 Following would be 2 sequels in the extremely successful Purity Jarsy series.

 1977 would also see the first two of Jeanne Williams’ bodice rippers, A Lady Bought with Rifles and A Woman Clothed In Sun.

 Journeyman author Con Sellers released Marilee in 1978.
 Drusilla Campbell’s The Frost and the Flame came out in 1980.
 The prolific Harry Bennett designed both covers.

-Pocket Books would paoch Janet Dailey from Harlequin books.
+Pocket Books would poach Janet Dailey from Harlequin books.
 She published her first full-length novel, Touch the Wind, with them.
-Incidentally, this book was likely the first to have a stepback cover.
+Incidentally, this book was likely one of the first mainstream romances to have a stepback cover.

 Pocket Books previously had used a die-cut stepback to great acclaim with V.C.
 Andrews’ Flowers In the Attic.
 The stepback became hugely popular for romance.